Beach Getaway Guide

 from Pune

-If you left Pune at 5 AM, you hit Belgaum around 10:30-11:00 AM — perfect for an early lunch.
+If you left Pune at 5 AM, you hit Belgaum around 10:30-11:00 AM, which lines up nicely for an early lunch.
 The South Indian food here is outstanding.
-Dosas, uttapam, idli-sambar — Karnataka does this better than anywhere in Maharashtra and the restaurants know it.
+Dosas, uttapam, idli-sambar.
+Karnataka does this better than anywhere in Maharashtra and the restaurants know it.
 There are several clean restaurants right off the NH bypass.
 Some of our drivers swear by a place called Kamat near the highway circle, but there are multiple good options.

 7 hrs